Mascerade/supervised-product-matching/README.md

    * Essentially, this means that we can just use the cluster_id to build the positive examples of matches and use random examples outside of the cluster to build our negative training examples

 * The way the dataset works is that for each entry in it, there is a title_right and a title_left.
 These are the two titles represented in a pair.
 There is a label that tells you whether the titles represent the same product or not.
 Using this, we already have built a dataset of positive and negative example pairs.
-   * I also have created a seperate CSV file that is a simpler version of teh original dataset.
+   * I also have created a seperate CSV file that is a simpler version of the original dataset.
 It ony containes the titles with a label (either 0 or 1)

 * The WDC Product Data researchers also did their own experiments, and they actually have a model that they trained using their own custom fastText encoding model
    * They got about 90% accuracy on their training set which included computers, cameras, watches and shoes